Merit Badge Fair

 PREREQUISITES - Print the worksheet for each Merit Badge you wish to participate in by going to www.meritbadge.org.
 Complete the perquisites listed in the course description.
 Bring your worksheet, workbook, and pencils with you.
 If you completed prerequisite work that cannot be brought with you, please bring a photograph of the work you did.
 If multiple Scouts worked on the project, have each Scout submit a photograph with their work.

-INCOMPLETE WORK - If the prerequisite work did not have enough content, the counselor will make notes for the Scout to correct.
-The Scout can mail improved work along with their blue card to Clark's Trading Post with a self addressed stamped envelope.
-If a Scout is unable to complete the prerequisite work by the day of the Merit Badge Fair, they will receive partial credit for the requirements fulfilled by the presentation.
-Scouts are able to send completed work and their blue card to Clark's Trading Post with a self addressed stamped envelope.
+INCOMPLETE WORK - If a Scout is unable to complete all the prerequisite work by the day of the Merit Badge Fair, they will receive partial credit for the requirements fulfilled by the presentation.
+If the prerequisite work did not have enough content, the counselor will make notes for the Scout to correct.
+The Scout can mail improved or completed work along with their blue card to Clark's Trading Post with a self addressed stamped envelope.
 We will have the counselor look over your work and sign if complete.

 Clark's Trading Post